More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 \subsubsection{Survey Deployment}

-We analyzed commercial platforms in terms of data storage policies, customization levels, and the features they offer, such as complex skip logic scenarios.
-Then, we selected Streamlit~\footnote{https://streamlit.io/} to implement the survey from scratch as it gives the developer full control.
-We deployed the survey online, and allowed participants to access the survey through a shared link.
-After completing the survey, the participants submit their responses electronically, and their answers are saved locally without sharing them with any other cloud platform.
+Based on a careful review of the data storage policies, customizability, and control logic offered by different survey platforms, we selected Streamlit~\footnote{https://streamlit.io/} to implement the survey from scratch.
+We deployed the survey online and provided participants with a shared link to access it.
+Streamlit stores responses locally during completion and sends them to a designated email address upon submission.
+We downloaded these responses to a local machine for analysis.